 (a) PQPC may cancel or reduce any PQPC Order prior to the Cancellation Date, and such cancellation or reduction shall be accepted by EPOS at no cost to PQPC.
 In case of a reduction, EPOS shall only be obligated to deliver, and PQPC shall only be obligated to purchase, such reduced quantity of Fuel; provided, however, in no event shall PQPC be entitled to reduce any PQPC's Order below 120,000 barrels +/- ten percent (10%) without EPOS's consent.
 In the event PQPC reduces a PQPC's Order to less than 120,000 barrels +/- ten percent (10%) without EPOS's consent, PQPC shall reimburse EPOS for charges for any dead freight and charges incurred by EPOS as a direct result of such reduced PQPC's Order.

-(b) If after the Cancellation Date PQPC informs EPOS that PQPC wishes to cancel or reduce a Scheduled Delivery, EPOS shall use best efforts to cancel or amend, as appropriate, such Scheduled Delivery; provided, however, that if such cancellation or reduction is due to any cause that does not constitute Force Majeure, and any penalties or other costs are required to effect such cancellation or amendment, EPOS shall notify PQPC of the amount of such penalties or costs, and PQPC may direct EPOS to cancel or amend such Scheduled Delivery, with PQPC being responsible for the payment of all penalties or costs (or the prompt reimbursement thereof to EPOS) associated with such cancellation or amendment.
+(b) If after the Cancellation Date PQPC informs EPOS that PQPC wishes to cancel or reduce a Scheduled Delivery, EPOS shall use reasonable efforts to cancel or amend, as appropriate, such Scheduled Delivery; provided, however, that if such cancellation or reduction is due to any cause that does not constitute Force Majeure, and any penalties or other costs are required to effect such cancellation or amendment, EPOS shall notify PQPC of the amount of such penalties or costs, and PQPC may direct EPOS to cancel or amend such Scheduled Delivery, with PQPC being responsible for the payment of all penalties or costs (or the prompt reimbursement thereof to EPOS) associated with such cancellation or amendment.

 VIII.
 TERM: